fablabmade/madeinafablab-workshop-manual/03_product_workflow.md

 Our prototyping process will start from a dozen project selected or developed for the workshop.
 The participant's main task is to create a concept with digital design and produce an integrated prototype which can be used as an MVP for market validation.

 The process will include using different machines, the 3D Printer for making plastic parts, the laser cutter for packaging and 2d interlocking design.
 The CNC mill for circuits and wax molds.
 During the workshop participants will discover molding and casting and vacuum forming projects.

+**Excercise: find on the internet early prototypes of popular products, then note the difference between them and the actual product**

 ## Documentation